lecle/aloxide/packages/example-demux/README.md

 2. `Option` table holds available options of a poll: `optionId`, `name` (description), `pollId`
 3. `Vote` talbe holds votes from users: `voteId`, `point`, `message` (optional message), `ownerId`, `optionId`

-To generate smart-contract from above design.
-We need to contruct an [Aloxide configuration](./aloxide.yml):
+To generate a smart-contract from the above design.
+We need to construct an [Aloxide configuration](./aloxide.yml):

 ```yaml
 entities: